Mohamed Salah says ‘special’ season is his favourite as a Liverpool player

 He has now scored and assisted in 11 Premier League matches this season, the most by a player in a single season in one of Europe’s big five leagues since Lionel Messi for Barcelona in 2014-15 (11).

-In scoring the opener he took his tally to 30 for the campaign, 25 of which have been in the league, and moved level with Gordon Hodgson in joint-third in the club’s all-time goalscorers list with 241.
+In scoring the opener at the Etihad Stadium he took his tally to 30 for the campaign, 25 of which have been in the league, and moved level with Gordon Hodgson in joint-third in the club’s all-time goalscorers list with 241.

-Asked if he was playing better than ever, Salah told Sky Sports: “I don’t know.
-It is opinion.

 The Egypt international is entering the final four months of his contract with no sign yet that an extension will be agreed.